A Centralized Multi-stage Non-parametric Learning Algorithm for Opportunistic Spectrum Access

-Once the PU has data to transmit, it moves from idle to active state and directly accesses the channel without sensing for any ongoing traffic since it has the exclusive right over the use of the channel.
-However, some cognitive IoT device may be using the channel at that point of time, which can result in collision.
-Since PU is the licensed user for the channel, the PU re-transmits immediately after collision.
-Hence PU stays in the active state until it successfully sends its data.
-Upon successful transmission, PU goes back to idle state, where it waits until new data needs to be transmitted.
+When the PU has data to transmit, it moves from idle to active state and transmits on its designated channel.
+Hence PU stays in the active state until it successfully sends its data; even in the case that the PU encounters a collisions, it immediately resumes transmitting on its channel.
+Upon successful transmission, PU goes back to the idle state until the next set of data needs to be transmitted.
+We also assume that the PU allows a maximum threshold of a fraction of $T_{int}$ collision from the secondary users.

-In the network, there is a central node $U$ which takes care of channel assignment for IoT devices which are the SUs.
-The centralized node $U$ communicates with all the IoT devices in the network and assigns channels to devices.
-In the case of IoT devices, we have four disjoint set of users, idle IoT devices denoted by $\mathcal{M}_i$, IoT devices waiting for channel access denoted by $\mathcal{M}_w$, devices in channel sensing phase denoted by $\mathcal{M}_s$ and IoT devices which are active (transmitting data) denoted by $\mathcal{M}_a$.
-At any point of time, for collision-free transmission we need $|\mathcal{N}_a| + |\mathcal{M}_a| \leq N$.
-At every time instant $t$, $U$ checks for IoT devices in the wait state ($|\mathcal{M}_{w,t}| > 0$).
-If any device $D_j$ is in the wait state, $U$ assigns one of the channels, $\mathcal{C}_{j,t}$, to that device to sense.
+In our work, we consider a centralized framework for the SUs where a central node $U$ is responsible for coordinating with the secondary devices.
+There are four disjoint sets of SUs, idle devices denoted by $\mathcal{M}_i$, devices waiting for channel access denoted by $\mathcal{M}_w$, devices in channel sensing phase denoted by $\mathcal{M}_s$ and devices which are active (transmitting data) denoted by $\mathcal{M}_a$.
+At every iteration $t$, $U$ checks for SUs in the wait state ($|\mathcal{M}_{w,t}| > 0$).
+If a device $D_j$ is in the wait state, $U$ assigns one of the channels, $\mathcal{C}_{j,t}$, to that device to sense.